smartrent/elixir-styler/docs/mix_configs.md

 config :my_app, value_must_be_an_atom: atom
 ```

-When styler sorts the configuration file, this dormant mistake can become a bug if the sorting changes the order such that the invalid value takes precedence (aka comes last)
+When quokka sorts the configuration file, this dormant mistake can become a bug if the sorting changes the order such that the invalid value takes precedence (aka comes last)

 ```elixir
 string = "i am a string"